 Programmers make big bucks.
 Software developers dress casual every day of the week.
 Anyone can teach themselves to be a programmer.
 These are just a few of the reasons why people say they want to become a developer.
 Unfortunately, the job market is littered with people who may have had the raw intelligence or maybe even the knowledge, but not the right attitude or personality to become a good programmer.
 Here are a few things to consider when deciding whether you should become a software developer.

 Software development projects are notorious for being late.
 Even the projects that are delivered on time always seem to run behind schedule at some point.
 If you don't like (or can't handle) irregular or fluctuating demands on your time by your employer, development is not for you.
-When crunch time comes, your employer is more concerned with getting the product in the hands of a million-dollar client than with your child's soccer game or the new TV program you wanted to watch.
+When crunch time comes, your employer is more concerned with getting the product in the hands of a million-dollar client than with your child's soccer game.

 The world of development is one of continual erosion of skill value.
-Unless you are working at a shop that deals with slow-to-change technologies, chances are, your skill set is less valuable every day.
+Unless you're working at a shop that deals with slow-to-change technologies, chances are your skill set is less valuable every day.
 The state of the art is changing rapidly, and the skills that are hot today will be ho-hum tomorrow.
-As a result, it is difficult to sit at the same desk doing the same work every day and expect a raise that exceeds a cost of living increase.
+As a result, it's difficult to sit at the same desk doing the same work every day and expect a raise that exceeds a cost-of-living increase.
 You need to keep your skills up to date just to maintain your current value.
 In addition, if you want to boost your paycheck, you need to expand your skill set significantly and either earn an internal promotion or go to another company.

-#4: You do not get along well with others
+4. You don't get along well with others